 In some ways, we’ve come a long way – in others, maybe not.
 Regardless, there’s scope for opening up more data to make us all more aware of what’s going on – suggestions immediately afterwards included getting data on cable theft incidents, counts of people going through ticket barriers at stations in real-time, plus passenger counts from trains.

 My presentation is available if you missed it, or if you want to cut-out and keep.
 Exciting times 🙂

 It’s my first time in Helsinki, and the weather is much the same as a September day in London – wet.

 I finished preparing for my talk at OKFestival a little under 24 hours ago, and it went without a hitch.
 These things are normally OK once you’ve finished worrying about them.

-Anyway, the slides and video of my presentation on Open Train Times and Opening Great Britain’s Rail Data are now online.
+Anyway, the slides and video (which no longer works as of February 2020) of my presentation on Open Train Times and Opening Great Britain’s Rail Data are now online.
 Enjoy!

 Many people reading my blog are interested in Open Data – here are the three important paragraphs from the Chancellor’s Autumn Statement earlier, as they relate to Open Data:

 “1.125 Making more public sector information available will help catalyse new markets and innovative products and services as well as improving standards and transparency in public services.
 The Government will open up access to core public datasets on transport, weather and health, including giving individuals access to their online GP records by the end of this Parliament.
 The Government will provide up to £10 million over five years to establish an Open Data Institute to help industry exploit the opportunities created through release of this data.”

 “A.146 Open Data Institute – The Government will provide up to £10 million over five years, with match-funding from industry and academia, to establish the world’s first Open Data Institute to help business exploit the opportunities created by release of public data”